Sainigurnoor511/AniVR/README.md

 ## Contributing

-We welcome contributions from the community to help improve aniVR and expand its features.
+We welcome contributions from the community to help improve anyVR and expand its features.
 If you're interested in contributing, please follow these guidelines:

 - Fork the repository and create a new branch for your feature or bug fix.